zephyrproject-rtos/zephyr/doc/connectivity/networking/overview.rst

   manage the interface, in example to connect to Wi-Fi network and to scan available Wi-Fi networks.

+* **Wi-Fi Network Manager API.** Wi-Fi Network Managers can now register themselves to the Wi-Fi stack.
+The Network Managers can then implement the Wi-Fi Management API and manage the Wi-Fi interface.

 * **Multiple Network Technologies.** The Zephyr OS can be configured to support multiple network technologies at the same time simply by enabling them in Kconfig: for example, Ethernet, Wi-Fi and 802.15.4 support.
 Note